smarthomeNG/plugins/simulation/README.md

 for some time because .eg. playback was active.
 If control is set to 01, recording stops immediately.

-Playback:
+### Playback

 Setting control to 02 will start playback.
 Recording will stop automatically.
 Item changes triggered by the simulation are not recorded.
 In playback mode, the plugin reads the file line by line and executes the events by changing the item as it was recorded.
 When the file ends, the simulation stops.